Melodywangxy/Data_Warehouse_Project/README.md

 LOG_JSONPATH=''
 SONG_DATA=''</code>

+### create_tables.py
+The script is to connect redshift,  drops and creates tables: staging_events, staging_songs, songplays, users ,artists,songs, time tables.

+### etl.py
+This script copies all log and song JSON files from S3 to redshift staging tables, and then inserts the data into analytic star schema tables in the redshift datawarehouse.

+### sql_queries.py
+Contains SQL queries used by create_tables.py and etl.py to create, drop, and insert data, no need to run by user.

 ### test_notebook.ipynb
-This is the test codes in Jupiter notebook and for check the results.
+This is testing code in Jupiter notebook and for check the results.

 # Original Data Sources